cristiandonosoc/rothko/examples/tetris/README.md

 - Fixed a bug where materials would be wrongly tracked between nodes, incorrectly rendering materials.
 - Loaded multiple models and rendered them in a scene.

+## Day 9 (~3 hours)

+- Moved the glTF loader from the glTF example to rothko.
+- Added a bounds struct to the math library.
+- [glTF example] Added a way to select and transform different model instances.